guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 * All open sourced for the world to see (and use or fork) on Github.

 #### Growth & Reflection
+##### Goals
+Improve ourselves on a personal level & project wise.

+##### Possible hazards
+Slacking on reflecting regularly will slow down our growth.

 ##### Tasks
 Prior to starting our thesis we’ve written down our individual expectations and goals.
 This way we can constantly secure our focus on the progress and make the most out of ourselves as possible.
 By setting ambitious and bold goals we keep ourselves motivated and will bring a step closer to world domination.

-During the thesis we’ll be on our thesis we’ll be reflection on our progression and results.
+During the thesis we’ll be reflecting on our progression and results.
 We’ll bundle this afterwards and write a concluding reflection on the whole project.

 ##### Results
 * Thesis plan